Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Restore each snapshot onto an unencrypted EBS volume.
 Encrypt the EBS volume when the performance stabilizes.
 - [ ] Format the EBS volumes as XFS file systems before restoring the snapshots.
 - [ ] Increase the Linux read-ahead buffer to 1 MiB.

+### Website users report that an application's pages are loading slowly at the beginning of the workday.
+The application runs on Amazon EC2 instances, and data is stored in an Amazon RDS database.
+The SysOps Administrator suspects the issue is related to high CPU usage on a component of this application.
+How can the Administrator find out which component is causing the performance bottleneck?

+- [ ] Use AWS CloudTrail to review the resource usage history for each component.
+- [x] Use Amazon CloudWatch metrics to examine the resource usage of each component.
+- [ ] Use Amazon Inspector to view the resource usage details for each component.
+- [ ] Use Amazon CloudWatch Events to examine the high usage events for each component.

+### A company has an Amazon S3 bucket that contains sensitive data.
+The data must be encrypted in transit and at rest.
+The company encrypts the data in the S3 bucket by using an AWS Key Management Service (AWS KMS) key.
+A developer needs to grant several other AWS accounts the permission to use the S3 `GetObject` operation to retrieve the data from the S3 bucket.
+How can the developer enforce that all requests to retrieve the data provide encryption in transit?

+- [x] Define a resource-based policy on the S3 bucket to deny access when a request meets the condition `aws:SecureTransport`: `false`.
+- [ ] Define a resource-based policy on the S3 bucket to allow access when a request meets the condition `aws:SecureTransport`: `false`.
+- [ ] Define a role-based policy on the other accounts' roles to deny access when a request meets the condition of `aws:SecureTransport`: `false`.
+- [ ] Define a resource-based policy on the KMS key to deny access when a request meets the condition of `aws:SecureTransport`: `false`.

+### A developer has an application that stores data in an Amazon S3 bucket.
+The application uses an `HTTP` API to store and retrieve objects.
+When the `PutObject` API operation adds objects to the S3 bucket the developer must encrypt these objects at rest by using server-side encryption with Amazon S3 managed keys (SSE-S3).
+Which solution will meet this requirement?

+- [ ] Create an AWS Key Management Service (AWS KMS) key.
+Assign the KMS key to the S3 bucket.
+- [x] Set the `x-amz-server-side-encryption` header when invoking the `PutObject` API operation.
+- [ ] Provide the encryption key in the `HTTP` header of every request.
+- [ ] Apply TLS to encrypt the traffic to the S3 bucket.

+### A SysOps Administrator is maintaining a web application using an Amazon CloudFront web distribution, an Application Load Balancer (ALB), Amazon RDS, and Amazon EC2 in a VPC.
+All services have logging enabled.
+The Administrator needs to investigate HTTP Layer 7 status codes from the web application.
+Which log sources contain the status codes?
+(Choose two.)

+- [ ] VPC Flow Logs.
+- [ ] AWS CloudTrail logs.
+- [x] ALB access logs.
+- [x] CloudFront access logs.
+- [ ] RDS logs.

+### After a network change, application servers cannot connect to the corresponding Amazon RDS MySQL database.
+What should the SysOps Administrator analyze?

+- [x] VPC Flow Logs.
+- [ ] Elastic Load Balancing logs.
+- [ ] Amazon CloudFront logs.
+- [ ] Amazon RDS MySQL error logs.